 The site is basic, but it has served its purpose well – to provide an outstanding Outdoor Education experience for Carey students, grounded in teamwork, caring for each other and the environment.

+Now, almost 60 years on, we’re asking our community to come together for Camp Toonallook once again.
 This time, we’re hoping to refresh the entire site, including purpose-built gathering spaces, a new outdoor chapel and sustainable irrigation systems.